aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/colorscale/_index.md

 ### getMinCfvo() {#getMinCfvo--}

+<b>@deprecated.</b> Please use the 'minCfvo' property instead.
 Get or set this ColorScale's min value object.
 Cannot set null or CFValueObject with type FormatConditionValueType.Max to it.

 ```javascript
 getMinCfvo() : ConditionalFormattingValue;